Income Tax Calculator

 - Mortgage Interest Relief: Assumed available with respect to one property only.
 Where selected, it is assumed the necessary conditions for the relief are met.

-- PRSI: Monthly figures assume PRSI is collected evenly throughout the year and that the 0.1% increase in PRSI rates occurs from 1 October 2025.
+- PRSI: Monthly figures assume PRSI is collected evenly throughout the year and that the 0.15% increase in PRSI rates occurs from 1 October 2026.
 The weekly PRSI credit is only available to employees earning less than €22,048 per annum.
 Where self-employed status is selected, PRSI is payable at class S (no PRSI credit).
 Where employee status applies, PRSI is payable at class A. It is assumed individuals over 66 years are in receipt of the State Pension.

 - Universal Social Charge (USC): Individuals with total income of €13,000 or less are exempt from USC.
 A reduced rate of 2% applies where aggregate income is €60,000 or less and the individual is (a) aged 70 or over, or (b) holds a full medical card.
+However, for the purposes of the calculator, the impact of holding a medical card is ignored.

-- Local Property Tax: Local property tax liabilities are ignored.
+- Local Property Tax: Local Property Tax liabilities are ignored.